 How can I get internet connection in my apartment?

 Some apartments come with internet connection intact.
-For apartments without connection, do some research and select a provider.
+For apartments without a connection, research and select a provider.
 You will need to set up an appointment with your provider to come and install the connection.

 Where and how do I sign up and pay my utilities?

-In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign-up information in it.
-To pay for utilities, either sign up for automatic withdrawal from your bank account or take the bill to the convenience store to pay in cash.
+In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign up information in it.
+To pay for utilities, either sign up for automatic withdraw from your bank account or take the bill to the convenience store to make a cash payment.

 How do I move my belongings to the new place?

 For those with only a few bags, it is best to take a train or taxi to your new residence.
-If you have extra luggage or furniture, you might consider hiring movers.
-The costs of hiring a mover depends on the amount of luggage, distance, and which floor you live on.
+If you have quite a bit of luggage or furniture, you might consider hiring movers.
+The cost of hiring a mover depends on the amount of luggage, distance, and which floor you live on.
 You can expect to pay about ¥15,000 - ¥30,000.
 This service generally includes carrying your belongings into the van, transporting them to your new residence, and setting them in your place of preference in the room.

 What should I do with my residence card and National Health Insurance after I move?

-Visit the ward or city office of your new residence.
-First, update your new address on your residence card and then head over to the health insurance desk and update your card.
-Health insurance cost varies per city/ward and they will adjust any overpaid or underpaid premiums.
+Visit the ward office of your current residence to notify that you are moving out.
+You should also inform the national health insurance department.
+Then at the ward office of your new residence, update your new address on your residence card as well as the health insurance card.
+Health insurance cost varies per city/ward and they will adjust any over or under paid premiums.
+You can confirm that the information on your income will be forwarded to the new ward office in order to keep the same premiums.
 See the TUJ International Student Handbook for more information about this process.

 Where and how do I change my mailing address?

 Visit the post office near your new residence and fill out a change-of-address form.
 Be sure to also update your billing statements and information for your cell phone, bank, and credit cards.
-Lastly, do not forget to update your new address in Self-Service Banner.
+Lastly, do not forget to inform the various offices at TUJ, namely AAC and OSS, of your new address.